MoldyLunchBox/snowcrash_CTF/level05/how.md

 ```
 when we see the script we can understand that using a script the user will loop through all the files in /opt/openarenaserver and run them in a bash shell

-so it's appear that we can create a file in this directory and run it as a flag05  using the crontab and since the script in that directory does not return or print the output of the command because it's execute by a diferent user  we will redirect the output to another file in /tmp/something because all the useres on the server can write or execute script in the tmp file
+so it appears that we can create a file in this directory and run it as a flag05  using the crontab and since the script in that directory does not return or print the output of the command because it's executed by a diferent user  we will redirect the output to another file in /tmp/something because all the useres on the server can write or execute script in the tmp file

 		level05@SnowCrash:/opt/openarenaserver$ touch raja.sh
 		level05@SnowCrash:/opt/openarenaserver$ chmod 777 raja.sh